Shamya/shamya.github.io/_portfolio/portfolio-3.md

 ---
 title: "Math Identity and Success"
-excerpt: "Predicting math identity and success in a blended learning environment using language and click-stream data"
+excerpt: "Predict math identity and success in a blended learning environment using language and click-stream data"
 collection: portfolio
 ---